 As designers for digital interfaces have a decisive advantage over print media.
 The number of colors we ultimately use and which tones we decide on has no effect on the cost of the product.
 This only applies, however, as long as the project remains digital.

-We are also not subject to the technical limitations present with print media.
-This gives us as designer considerable freedom to fully develop our ideas.
+You are also not subject to the technical limitations that we have with print media.
+This gives you, as a designer, the wonderful freedom to develop your full potential.

 Our screens are usually based on RGB (red, green, blue) - also known as the Additive Color System.
 As a rule of thumb, anything that reflects light is based on the Additive Color System.
 In this structure, we use the primary colors as a starting point.
 White is created by combining all the colors, while black represents the absence of the colors.

 Explained using the example of a simple color wheel: primary colors are yellow, red and blue.
 Secondary colors are created when you mix primary colors together.
 Tertiary colors are created from mixtures that contain primary and secondary colors.

 Hues describes the unmixed six primary and secondary colors: